62726164/ed25519-login/README.md

 ## Login Process

   1. [Register](https://gen.go350.com/register) your base64 encoded public Ed25519 key with the website.
-  2. Use your private Ed25519 key to sign the current [Unix Epoch Time](https://en.wikipedia.org/wiki/Unix_time)
+  2. Use your private Ed25519 key to sign the current [Unix Epoch Time](https://en.wikipedia.org/wiki/Unix_time) or the [cryptographic nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) provided by the website.
   3. Paste the base64 encoded signature into the website's [login](https://gen.go350.com/login) form.

 ## Notes